Overview

 How can I resolve this error?

-American Express (Amex) Customers: American Express limits connectivity on Mondays to avoid excessive server traffic.
-A 102/105 error will typically occur on Mondays for American Express accounts.
+American Express Users: American Express limits connectivity to avoid excessive server traffic.
+A 102/105 error may occur for American Express accounts during high-traffic times.
+American Express typically also blocks us on Mondays.
 It's recommended that you try updating at a later time.

-Fidelity and Vanguard Customers: We currently have a known issue with both banks blocking connection traffic during peak hours.
+Vanguard Users: We currently have a known issue with both banks blocking connection traffic during peak hours.
 Our team is actively working to alleviate the downtime.
 However, in the meantime, we suggest trying to add/update your account(s) outside of peak hours or over the weekend.

 What causes this error?